monkeydkhan/Mehboob-Khan/README.md

 # 💫 About Me:
 I was born in Pakistan, grew up in Spain and am currently studying in the UK.
-I have a diverse multicultural background, a flexible mindset, and technical skills in Python, Java, C++, Git, and SQL.
+I have a diverse multicultural background, a flexible mindset, and technical skills in C++, Git,SQL JavaScript and it's framework.
 I am constantly eager to learn more, both technically and from other people's experiences and stories.

 ## 🌐 Socials: